April 18, 2026

 October

 Wind-down.
-Heated and covered spots hold on; most sidewalk and rooftop terraces close somewhere between Thanksgiving and Halloween.
+Heated and covered spots hold on.
+Most sidewalk and rooftop terraces close somewhere between Thanksgiving and Halloween.
 Call ahead if you're going somewhere specific.
 Don't just show up.